Bingen Conference (July 31, 1917): Disguising the imperialist program

 Consequently, after the conflict, the Reich was required to exert direct or indirect control over the Baltic states and Finland, which had been restored as independent states but were politically, militarily, and economically subject to Germany.

 To reinforce this control, the establishment of independent states favorable to Germany was planned.
 A coordinated propaganda campaign involving the Reich government and the High Command's services was devised to facilitate this.
 In this context, the German authorities planned to rely on the consultative bodies set up since the conquest and on "freely elected" corporate committees, mainly comprising representatives of the German-Baltic populations, to integrate the Baltic countries into the German sphere of influence.

 Concurrently, with the backing of the country's primary economic pressure groups, the German government sought to establish long-term trade relations with these newly independent states.
 The agreements reached recognized the Reich's and each of the new sovereign states' equal rights.
 However, this equality proved to be an illusion, given the significant disparity in economic development between the Reich and these new partners.
 The participants at this conference defined the policy of placing the newly independent Baltic States under economic trusteeship.
 German negotiators were to achieve recognition of the most-favored-nation clause within the framework of trade agreements theoretically concluded on an equal footing.
 This would allow the establishment and perpetuation of strong German economic trusteeship over states whose independence was then proving to be theoretical.

 New states with limited sovereignty

 The conference participants supported the establishment of independent states with strong ties to the Reich.

 The Kingdom of Lithuania in 1918.

-The Kingdom of Finland adopts the borders of the Grand Duchy of Finland.